terintealexandrin18/p1ebike/README.md

 - This section showcases the most commonly used services.
 - This section contains photos showcasing the services we provide for our customers.
-- The photos will increase in size when the mouse is placed above it.
+- The photos will increase in size when the mouse is placed above it (only for large screen).
 - The section displays the image and text horizontally on larger screens, and vertically on smaller screens.

   <img src="assets/picture/readmefiles/servicepagemobile.jpg" alt="service page text and image with e-bike conversion kit">